devgg/contrib/README.md

 RUST_BACKTRACE=1 RUST_LOG="contrib=info" cargo run
 ```

+This will generate `frontend/src/generated/data.json`.
 Now we can run the frontend.

 ```shell
 cd frontend/